nyggus/easycheck/README.rst

         return full_name.split(' ')[0]

 If something is wrong, the corresponding exception is raised.
-If you need to catch these exceptions and handle them accordingly, you can certainly do so (note that two different types of errors can be raised by `get_family_name()`).
+If you need to catch these exceptions and handle them accordingly, you can certainly do so (note that two different types of errors can be raised by :code:`get_family_name()`).

-Above, the `check_instance()` itself function can handle the None situation!
+Above, the :code:`check_instance()` itself function can handle the None situation!
 This will make the code simpler and shorter:

 .. code-block:: python